SungwooNam/QtAppRunner/README.md

 Header only class to run QApplication on a separate thread.

-The qTest provides QTEST_MAIN() but it can be specified only once.
-Hence gtest can't really test various scenarios of UI as there can be only a single point of execution.
+QTest provides QTEST_MAIN() but it can be specified only once.
+Hence gtest can't really run various scenarios of UI as there can be only a single point of execution.

 AppRunner is designed to overcome the restriction by running Qt at a dedicated thread.
 When AppRunner is created, it create a separate thread and execute QApplicaiton.processEvents() in the thread.
 And it gets user's lambda and executes the lambda function at the thread also.